When backpacking through Guatemala, one place you really must visit is the charming island of Flores.

 Location is important so far as you are willing to pay a little extra to have a nice view.

-We booked into Hotel Villa del Lago which turned out to be a very nice hotel, with great views from the balcony, which made for the ideal spot to work from in the evening.
+We booked into Hotel Villa del Lago which turned out to be a very nice hotel, with great views from the balcony, which made for the ideal spot to work from during the evening.

 The rooms are clean, if not a little dated, and the staff are friendly enough.